slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you plan is for 1 year, plant rice.
 If you plan is for 10 years, plant trees.
 If you plan is for 100 years, educate children."
 -- Confucius*

-> *"A right is not what someone gives you; it's what no one can take from you."
+> *"A right is not what someone gives you; it’s what no one can take from you."
 -- Ramsey Clark*

 ### On democracy